Qurzon: A Prototype for a Divide and Conquer Based Quantum Compiler: Conclusion and Future Scope

 \section{Conclusion and Future Scope}

-This piece of work introduces \textbf{Qurzon}, a novel approach to compiling and executing circuits on NISQ era devices.
+This piece of work introduces \textbf{Qurzon}, a novel approach to compiling and executing circuits on NISQ-era devices.
 It also studies the effects of qubit routing on the quantum divide and compute approach.
 It is noted that for sufficiently large circuits, qubit routing plays a major role in determining the circuit's fidelity after being subjected to the cut and execute methodology.
 Furthermore, this work proposes the use of parallel scheduling algorithms for quantum multi-computing.
-The work proposed herein is to be extended to include devices from multiple vendors such as Google, IBM, Rigetti, Xanadu, IonQ etc. The authors of this paper are currently investigating methods to cut down circuit depth that is to be integrated in future iterations of this work.
+The work proposed herein is to be extended to include devices from multiple vendors such as Google, IBM, Rigetti, Xanadu, IonQ i.e. on photonic and trapped ion hardware.
+The authors of this paper are currently investigating methods to cut down circuit depth that is to be integrated in future iterations of this work.
+Additionally this work paves the way for future research into areas wherein different parts of a quantum circuit maybe executed on different hardware and calibrated accordingly.
+Another major scope for future research in this field is to reduce the classical post-processing to a sub-exponential computational cost.